jaols/ADExportImport/ReadMe.md

 - The `.\LocalLib\Get-StandardExludeAttributes.ps1` contains a static set of ExcludeAttributres.

 ## Known issues
-A version based on ADSI of the export process may be in the making for use on a Windows client without the ActiveDirectory module.

-Support for non-inherited access in `ntSecurityDescriptor` is also probably in the cards for the future.
+The support of non-inherited access in `ntSecurityDescriptor` has not been tested that much.

 **Please report suggestions and/or improvements.**